anyscale/templates/templates/fine-tune-llm_v2/cookbooks/lora_vs_full_parameter/README.md

 You generally don't need to change any of these parameters.
 In our experience, there is little or nothing to be gained from that.
 We advise to fine-tune LoRA with a learning rate of about 1e-4.
 You can increase it slightly if training is stable enough.
+LoRA is rather sensitive to the learning rate.
+For optimal performance, it's important to target all possible layers with LoRA, while choosing a higher rank gives very minor improvements ([link to paper](https://arxiv.org/abs/2405.09673)).

 ### Full-parameter fine-tuning